 What Would I Need To Drive a Vespa

 Regardless of the type of scooter that you ultimately choose to purchase, you’ll need to take steps to ensure that it’s “street legal” to operate.
 In addition, you’ll need to ensure that you have the proper documentation to operate it on your own.
 The exact requirements that you’ll need to meet may vary from state to state.
-Likewise, the procedures that you’ll be expected to follow may depend upon the size, engine type and brand of the moped that you purchase.
+Likewise, the procedures that you’ll be expected to follow may depend upon the:

 If you’re in the market for a Vespa, you’ll need to pay careful attention to its engine size.
-In most states, mopeds that feature engines with fuel capacities of 50 cubic centimeters or more are treated as motorcycles.
-If your Vespa’s engine has a capacity of more than 50 cubic centimeters, you’ll need to obtain a motorcycle license from your motor vehicle bureau.
+In most states, mopeds that feature engines with fuel capacities of 50 cubic centimetres or more are treated like motorcycles.
+If your Vespa’s engine has a capacity of more than 50 cubic centimetres, you’ll need to obtain a motorcycle license from your motor vehicle bureau.
 If you already have a driver’s license, you’ll need to obtain a motorcycle endorsement on it.

 If you own a moped that requires a motorcycle license, you’ll also need to obtain motorcycle insurance from a reputable provider.
 Fortunately, such coverage is relatively affordable.